 The operations of the vessels are managed by Eurobulk Ltd. (the "Manager" or "Management Company"), a corporation controlled by members of the Pittas family.
-The Pittas family are the controlling shareholders of Friends Investment Company Inc. which owns 28.0% of the Company's shares.
+The Pittas family is the controlling shareholders of Friends Investment Company Inc. which owns 34.8% of the Company's shares.